 Whilst you are here, please do not smoke anywhere inside or outside our hospital buildings.

 If you are a patient at UHDB and you would like support to stop smoking, please speak to your clinical team.
 We can also talk to you about the options for helping you if you need to stay in hospital.

 Get free support to quit

 Call the free Smokefree National Helpline to speak to a trained adviser:

 All lines are open Monday to Friday 9am to 8pm and Saturday and Sunday 11am to 4pm.

-We are committed to improving patient safety by reducing and preventing infections such as MRSA, Clostridium difficule and novovirus.
+We are committed to improving patient safety by reducing and preventing infections such as MRSA, C. diff (also known as Clostridioides difficile or C. difficile), and norovirus.
 You can help keep our hospitals clean and reduce the risk of spreading infection.

 Please do not visit the hospital (as a visitor or patient) if you are unwell with: